Zerohazard8x/2lazy4gist/AI.md

 **_Programming: Code to algorithm_**

 ```
-I would like you to devise an strategy to convert code into an algorithm formatted using Markdown.
-Below is an example of what your strategy should output once followed and rendered.
+I would like you to convert code into an algorithm formatted using Markdown.
+Below is an example of what an output should look like once followed and rendered.
 I will provide the code shortly.

 --- SAMPLE OUTPUT START ---
 1. Define function norm with arguments “num1” and list “nums”